mkantrr/automython/docs/types.md

 ## String

-Strings in Automython act the same as `string`s in Python.
+Strings in Automython act the same as `str`s in Python.
 You can use both `'` or `"` symbols to enclose them, just like Python.

 ## Boolean